chawk/total_react_tutorial/README.md

 ## Total React Tutorial

-Welcome to the Total React Tutorial using TypeScript, written by d-cipher.
+Welcome to the Total React Tutorial using TypeScript.
 The purpose of this tutorial is to go over React and how to get started with it.

 ### Objective
 Once set up, we should have a good understanding of how to use React with TypeScript.
 We will be able load up a webpage built using react.